JavierCVilla/podio/README.md

     brew install libyaml

-2- install the python yaml module (first install pip if you don't have it yet)
+2- install the python yaml module (first install pip if you don't have it yet):

     pip install yaml